Application Process: Frequently Asked Questions

 What is the deadline for applications?

-Ph.D, M.Sc. (thesis route), and M.Sc. (course/project route) applications should all be submitted before the February 1st (for admission in the following Fall (starting in September) semester) or the June 1st (for admission in the following Winter (starting in January)
+Ph.D., and M.Sc. applications should all be submitted before the posted deadline for admission in the following Fall (starting in September) term, or the posted deadline for the following Winter (starting in January) term.

-What if my application is not complete by the 1st of February or the 1st of June?
+What if my application is not complete by the posted deadline?